-- If accurate RRDs for a nonsymmetric class of matrices can be computed, accurate symmetric RRDs can (almost always) be computed for the symmetric counterparts. - Different classes of matrices require very different approaches: there is not an UNIVERSAL approach. - If accurate Schur complements are available DIAGONAL PIVOTING METHOD WITH BUNCH AND PARLETT STRATEGY will do the job. - Nonsymmetric RRDs plus SSVD algorithm computes accurate eigenvalues and eigenventors.
+- If accurate RRDs for a nonsymmetric class of matrices can be computed, accurate symmetric RRDs can (almost always) be computed for the symmetric counterparts.
+Non-Trivial algorithms may be required. - Different classes of matrices require very different approaches: there is not an UNIVERSAL approach. - If accurate Schur complements are available DIAGONAL PIVOTING METHOD WITH BUNCH AND PARLETT STRATEGY will do the job. - Nonsymmetric RRDs plus SSVD algorithm computes accurate eigenvalues and eigenventors.